by Julian Lee

 Despite the humidity, I’m parched.
 I lick my chapping lips and my tongue feels dry and swollen.

 A painful numbness has seeped far into my muscles, my bones.
-I can’t seem to budge.
+Can’t seem to budge.
 Can’t feel my hands, my feet.
-I need to get up, to move, to escape.
+Need to get up, to move, to escape.
 I need to pee.
 I try to call out, and hear faint echo’s but no triggering sound.

 ‘What happened to my voice,’ I wonder?

 Not sure, but think I could be lying on my left side.
 The ground or surface is unforgiving and there’s a sense of micro-fine dust such as accumulates beneath an ancient rug that hasn’t been moved or cleaned in a very long time.
 I try to roll over, to stretch, to discern my limbs, to feel anything beyond this pervasive dis-ease.

 For a brief moment I consider the theory that I might be in a coma—the result of a head-on collision or a senseless drive-by shooting or a mugging—wired to incessantly beeping machines in a sterile, lonely hospital room, drip I-V’s piercing my arms, oxygen and feeding tubes up my nose, down my throat, catheter conjoining a dripping drainage bag …

 Or perhaps this is a dream.
 If so, then it is one doozy of a nightmare.
 I try to wake up, but that’s not happening.

 Or, y’know, might be an unwitting victim of a cruel kidnapping, bound and gagged and dumped in a dingy cellar on the outskirts of … but, why?
 And, where?

 Or … could I be dead?
 Is this the big lights out?
 The last goodnight?

 Maybe.
 But, if this is death, if the body is no more, then what up with all the pain and distress, the wheezing breaths?
 What’s with the cold?
 What’s that all about?